jnozzi/cocoadev.com/markdown/SFPasswordAssistantInspectorController.md

-General/SFPasswordAssistantInspectorController is the front-end class for the General/PasswordAssistant in General/SecurityInterface.framework.
+SFPasswordAssistantInspectorController is the front-end class for the PasswordAssistant in SecurityInterface.framework.